kyonav/gentoo-linux-guide/README.md

 *Install, For EFI systems*
 ```
 grub-install --target=x86_64-efi --efi-directory=/path/to/esp --bootloader-id=anybootloadername
-# --efi-directory is the one created in the partitioning the disks section
 ```
+> Installs grub with EFI on the created esp directory with the anybootloadername bootloader id

 *Configure*
 ```